 As these changes in my life became a lifestyle for me and my family, I wanted to share it with others.

 Table Art is my life in words.

-I am in artist.
-I love a great presentation no matter what it is.
-For me, my Art is food creations.
+I am an artist and I love a great presentation.
+For me, my Art is food creations, such as my Spanish Paella.
 Whether it’s in the skillet or the meal put together on the Table, I love the Art of the colours and textures and tastes that come from it.

 I also love what happens at the Table.
 Relationships are built, memories are made, and food is enjoyed.
 I love creating something that makes people smile, but it’s even better when that creation brings them together as we celebrate the goodness of God.

 Around the time that I started making some of these real changes, I was looking at the phrase “Make A Difference”.
 I noticed that the initials of this phrase spell the word MAD.
 It hit me that mad means two different things: it means ‘angry’, but it also means ‘crazy’.
 Looking back, I felt like I was unearthing the secret of making a difference in every area of life.

 No matter who you are, there is a change you need to make in your life to become a better version of the person God created you to be.
 I hope to challenge and inspire you in this area, but you will never really make the difference you need to make until you are angry with where you are and crazy enough to do something different.

 Our world values convenience so cheap, fast “food” is all around us.
 Our society values busyness so ‘being active’ means working hard, chauffering kids to various activities, and running to appointments.
 Our lives are stressful so the last thing we want to do is make ourselves feel uncomfortable about our lack of skills or our body composition.